MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-sensitive-info.md

     ![Screenshot of the Configure detection page.](../media/content-understanding/prebuilt-sensitive-configure-detection.png)

-4. On the **Configure extraction** page, you see the list of sensitive information entities you want to detect.
+4. On the **Configure extraction** page, you see the list of sensitive information entities you chose to detect.
 Select the entities you want to extract into columns, and then select **Next**.

     ![Screenshot of the Configure extraction page.](../media/content-understanding/prebuilt-sensitive-select-extract.png)